Longeing: Longe line

 The longe line (or longe) is typically about 25 to 30 ft long, so the longeing circle can have a diameter of up to 60 ft.
 The line is usually a flat woven webbing made of nylon, cotton, or similar material.
 In the natural horsemanship tradition, the longe line is usually made of round cotton rope, and is often much shorter, as short as 12–15 ft.
 In general, cotton longe lines are less likely to burn the handler’s hands than nylon, but nylon is more durable and less likely to break.

 It may have a snap, buckle, or chain on one end to attach to a longeing cavesson or bridle.
 A chain, although sometimes used with difficult horses, has no subtlety of contact and is quite severe.
 In most cases, it is best to use a snap-end longe line.
 Many longe lines have a loop handle at the other end, but this is dangerous to use, as a person's hand can be trapped in the handle and be injured should the horse bolt.

 The longe line takes the place of the rein aids while longeing.
 It can be held in a rein hold (coming out the bottom of the hand) or a driving hold (coming out the top of the hand), and the extra line is folded back and forth rather than coiled, as coiled line can tighten and trap the trainer's hand or fingers if the horse bolts.

 Longe whip

 The whip usually has a stock of 6 feet (1.8 m), with a lash of 5–6 feet (1.5–1.8 m) (although some are longer).
 The whip is light, easy to handle, and well balanced.
-Although the lash can reach the horse, the length reduces the force that can be applied, so it is used as an encouragement to the horse and as a punishment.
+Although the lash can reach the horse, the length reduces the force that can be applied, so it is used as an encouragement to the horse and not as a punishment.
 Techniques used include movement, brushing the horse with the lash, and in limited circumstances, sound from a whipcrack.
 It is not safe to use a riding or driving whip for longeing because they are too short to reach the horse without bringing the handler close enough to the horse's hindquarters to risk being kicked by the horse.